-- S&P Global Ratings affirmed its 'AA+' long-term rating on Chelan County Public Utility District No. 1, Wash.'s consolidated system revenue bonds outstanding. - At the same time, we affirmed our 'AA+/A-1' dual rating on the district's series 2008B variable-rate bonds backed by a standby bond purchase agreement with Barclays Bank PLC. - The outlook, where applicable, is stable.
+- S&P Global Ratings affirmed its 'AA+' long-term rating on Chelan County Public Utility District No. 1, Wash.'s consolidated system revenue bonds outstanding. - At the same time, we affirmed our 'AA+/A-1' dual rating on the district's series 2008B variable-rate bonds backed by a standby bond purchase agreement with Barclays Bank PLC in effect through July 1, 2027. - The rating action reflects our re-evaluation of the district's consolidated system following our correction of an analytical error relating to the application of our wholesale criteria. - The outlook, where applicable, is stable.